Shin-kyoto/e2e_utils_beta/src/vlm_trajectory_selector/README.md

-# VLM Trajectory Selector and Planner
+# VLM Trajectory Selector

-This package contains two main components for VLM-based autonomous driving:
+This package provides VLM-based trajectory selection functionality for autonomous driving.

-1. **VLM Trajectory Selector**: Selects from candidate trajectories using VLM
-2. **VLM Planner**: Generates complete trajectories using VLM
+## Overview

+The VLM Trajectory Selector receives multiple candidate trajectories and uses a Vision Language Model to select the most appropriate one based on the current visual input from the vehicle's camera.

+## Features

+- Vision-based trajectory selection from candidates
+- Integration with Autoware trajectory messages
+- Real-time decision making

 ## Setup